The Beginning of the Horseman’s Pursuit

 JN Advanced Instructor & Tack Shop Manager

 Brooke Rempel began apprenticing with Josh in 2012 and continues to develop her horsemanship under his instruction.
 Brooke is an established trainer and clinician, and has a dedicated focus on helping create a soft feel and lasting relationship between horse and rider.

 Kylie is an equine photographer and filmmaker with background in public relations, social media, and digital marketing.
 She completed her BA in communications and her MA in counselling psychology in Langley, BC.
-Kylie is also a Canadian Certified Counsellor with the CCPA and loves how Josh’s style of relational horsemanship creates deep connections and opportunities for both horses and humans to grow.
+Kylie is also a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association (CCPA) and loves how Relational Horsemanship creates deep connections and growth opportunities for both horses and humans.